 The Sierra National Forest in California features some of the most iconic wild places in the central Sierra Nevada.
 In 2017, the Forest Service released a draft plan for the Forest that recommended no new wilderness.
 Thousands of people commented on the plan urging additional protection for wild places.
-In mid-2018, the Forest Service will release a supplemental draft plan, which will give the public a second opportunity to urge protection for threatened wild lands.
+Due to extensive drought-induced tree mortality, the Forest Service released a revised draft plan in 2019, with major reductions in the amount of wild and scenic river miles.
+The public will have the opportunity to critique this obviously flawed process and object to the reduction in mileage when the Forest Service releases the Sierra Forest Final Plan Revision sometime in the summer of 2020.
 In addition to outstanding opportunities for outdoor recreation, many of these wild places provide refuge and critical migration corridors necessary for plants and animals to survive climate change.
 CalWild advocates for the protection of the following wild places in the Sierra Forest Plan:

 Devil Gulch-Ferguson Ridge (47,000 acres) – Located in Mariposa County, this unusually large and undeveloped low elevation area includes the South Fork Merced Wild & Scenic River and is contiguous to Yosemite National Park and contains ecosystems under-represented in the wilderness system.
 The area possesses an extremely rare example of undisturbed Ponderosa pine forest in the Bishop Creek Research Natural Area.
 It also includes the unique ecology of the Devil’s Peak Botanical Area, which supports three rare plants.
 The roadless nature of the area contributes to the high biotic integrity of the South Fork Merced.
 The Hite Cove Trail along the South Fork features one of the most spectacular wildflower displays in the central Sierra.
 The MiWuk Indians gather traditional materials in this area for basket weaving.